miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 www.omegat.org

 The on-screen download instructions should be self-explanatory.
-It is advisable to choose a version that includes Java (JRE) in your download.
+It is advisable to choose a version that includes Java Runtime Environment (JRE) in your download.
 For the purposes of this tutorial, we assume that you will be using a Windows operating system.
-If you are using another system, and run into problems, the OmegaT users group at Yahoo can help you (see Step 8).
+If you are using another system, and run into problems, the OmegaT Users' group at Yahoo! can help you (see Step 8).

 # 3. Installing OmegaT

-When/after downloading the zip file, place it in a suitable folder, e.g., for Windows,  C:\Program Files.
+When/after downloading the OmegaT zip file, place it in a suitable folder, e.g. for Windows,  C:\Program Files.
 Unpack (extract, unzip) the zip archive.
-After downloading OmegaT (Windows version), launch the .exe file and follow the on-screen instructions, which should be self-explanatory.
+After downloading OmegaT (Windows version), launch the program's executable .exe file and follow the on-screen instructions, which should be self-explanatory.